backupbrew/switchbrew/Applet Manager services.md

 ### AcquireCallerAppletCaptureBufferEx

-No input, returns an output handle and an output u8 bool.
+No input, returns an output TransferMemory handle and an output u8 bool.

 Same as
 [\#AcquireLastApplicationCaptureBufferEx](#AcquireLastApplicationCaptureBufferEx "wikilink")